Coronavirus (COVID-19) Update

 We are in daily contact with all of our airlines to keep the traveling public safe.
 If you have concerns about flying, we recommend that you reach out to your airline.
 Here are COVID-19 links to carriers serving Phoenix Sky Harbor:

-WestJet is temporarily suspending all flights between the U.S. and Phoenix beginning March 25, 2020 until August.
+WestJet temporarily suspended all flights between the U.S. and Phoenix until October.
 Learn more.

 Some Phoenix Sky Harbor International flights are impacted by the temporary suspension of travel from continental Europe.

-The United States government imposed an additional entry requirement temporarily restricting travel from the United Kingdom and Ireland that will take effect March 16, 2020, after 11:59 p.m.
-ET.
+The United States government imposed an additional entry requirement on March 16, 2020 temporarily restricting travel from the United Kingdom and Ireland.

 Phoenix Sky Harbor International serves London (LHR).
 British Airways is also temporarily suspending service.